-Previous mentors have included Kinnie Starr, Dave Genn (54-40), Jeff Dawson, Ryan Guldemond (Mother Mother), Shaun Verreault (Wide Mouth Mason), and Blair Packham(Toronto Song Studio).
-This year, we're proud to welcome back Dave Genn and Carly McKillip (One More Girl) as mentors, and welcome the exciting new addition of Elisa Pangsaeng (Kinnie Starr, The Zolas)!
+Previous mentors have included Kinnie Starr, Dave Genn (54-40), Jeff Dawson (Producer), Ryan Guldemond (Mother Mother), Shaun Verreault (Wide Mouth Mason), Blair Packham(Toronto Song Studio), and Elisa Pangsaeng (Producer).

 "The Canadian Songwriter Challenge was an incredible experience.
 The songwriters created an instant community, the Mentors were amazing - they pushed us and inspired us and I know I emerged a better songwriter.
-I didn't want it to end" - Dean Sawatzky, 2015 and 2016 Canadian Songwriter Challenge Participant
+I didn't want it to end" - Dean Sawatzky, Canadian Songwriter Challenge Participant

 - What does the "selected song for feedback" mean?
 The first morning of the workshop, you will be placed in groups with a mentor who will go through each of your submitted songs and provide constructive feedback (therefore these should be original songs).
 If you do not have a link to a previously written song or would prefer not to receive this feedback, leave this field blank.

 - What is the selection process?
 This is a first come first served event.
 However those who have registered their interest will be informed first.
 If you would like to be added to this list for future workshops, please email email@example.com with your name, email, and phone number.